 At-home STD testing kits should include instructions for collection and test registration, along with materials such as containers and swabs to collect and send your sample to the lab.
 Most at-home STD tests offer results in about five days through a secure online patient portal.

 The City of Lubbock Health Department operates an STD clinic that provides confidential testing services for gonorrhea, chlamydia, syphilis, HIV, and other STDs as needed.
-Patients pay a small fee that covers the clinic visit, testing, and treatment, and referrals to physicians are required for the treatment of certain STDs.
-The clinic doesn’t supply or stock medications, but patients who test positive for an STD are given a written prescription to take to their preferred pharmacy.
+You pay a small fee that covers the clinic visit, testing, and treatment.
+Referrals to physicians are required for the treatment of certain STDs.
+The clinic doesn’t supply or stock medications, but if you test positive for an STD, you may be given a written prescription to take to your preferred pharmacy.
 Appointments are required for testing services and can be made by calling the clinic.

 Parkridge Medical Clinic specializes in women’s health issues and provides a full array of services for women and their partners.
 Along with pregnancy testing, ultrasounds, and options education, the clinic offers STD testing and treatment.
-Clients are tested for common STDs, such as chlamydia, gonorrhea, trichomoniasis, HPV, and HIV, and screening is available for herpes, genital warts, scabies, and molluscum.
+You can get tested for common STDs, such as chlamydia, gonorrhea, trichomoniasis, HPV, and HIV, and screening is available for herpes, genital warts, scabies, and molluscum.
 Referrals are provided for syphilis testing.
 Depending on test results, the clinic dispenses free treatment and care.
-To schedule an appointment, clients can call the clinic between 9:00 a.m. and 12:00 p.m., Monday through Wednesday.
-Next-day appointments are available.
+To schedule an appointment, you can call the clinic between 9:00 a.m. and 5:00 p.m., Monday through Thursday.

 Texas Tech University partners with the Lubbock Health Department to provide free STD testing to students once per semester.
 Testing includes a urine sample for chlamydia and gonorrhea and a blood test for syphilis and HIV.
 Urine and blood samples are taken on-site, and results are available within two weeks.
 The clinic also provides free HPV vaccines for those with health insurance.
 No appointments are needed for service.